Heroic British politician tried to save officer in London terrorist attack

 Ellwood reportedly stayed with the officer until an ambulance arrived.
 A later photo shows him with blood smeared on his forehead.

-The assailant reportedly barreled across Westminster Bridge in a vehicle, striking and killing one woman.
+The assailant reportedly barreled across Westminster Bridge in a vehicle and plowed into pedestrians.
 He then crashed into a fence before eyewitnesses saw him charge through the gates of Westminster Palace with a knife.
 That is where the law enforcement officer who Ellwood helped was stabbed.

-London police said three victims, as well as the assailant, were killed in the attack and 20 were injured.
+Four people were killed, including the police officer, and 40 others were injured before the assailant was himself shot and killed.

 British law enforcement said they were treating this "as a terrorist incident until we know otherwise."